Inside Meidan Bazaar Tbilisi – A Hidden Market Beneath the Old Town

 See the Sights of Mksheta With a Day Tour From Tbilisi

-All types of items and souvenirs hangs around the Median Market
+All types of items and souvenirs hangs in the Median Bazaar Photo Credit: AWO Staff

 The entrance to the market itself is fun as you’ll have to walk through Old Tbilisi with its charming side shops and cobblestone streets and finally make your way to the underground Meidani market.
 As you climb down the short set of stairs and enter the archways, you’ll be welcomed by a thousand souvenirs and objects in brown tones sitting on the shelves and hanging from the ceiling.